sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/ps.md

 There are two special types of problems:

 * Problems labelled "Challenging" might be harder than the others (or they might not be, and I just went about them in a harder-than-necessary way!).
 A thorough solution to these problems will earn you 1 additional point on top of whatever you would otherwise have gotten on that problem.
 * Problems labelled "programming" might require you to write some code.
 Feel free to write your code in whatever programming language you like.
 Note, though, that these problems will still require some mathematical forethought.
-In your TeX document, tell me the answer you got and write up a proof that your code works.
+In your TeX document, tell me the answer you got, describe how your code works, and explain why your code works.
 Submit your TeX document through Gradescope as usual, and then email me a well-commented plaintext file containing the code you wrote (`.py`, `.sage`, `.R`, `.hs`, etc).

 ## Problem Set A {#A}